Introduction

 Service aims and objectives

-Allergens and Food Standards work is classified as one of the main service priorities and receives full senior management commitment and support as an area of law which we have a Statutory requirement to enforce.
+The control of food allergens is classified as one of the main service priorities and receives full senior management commitment and support as an area of law which we have a statutory requirement to enforce.

 We support delivery of all four partner local authorities’ strategic goals.
 Although not identical, they can be grouped into a set of generic priorities expressed by three key outcomes which make up the Service Mission Statement: